cockroachdb/docs/src/current/v23.2/debezium.md

        curl -sO https://packages.confluent.io/maven/io/confluent/kafka-connect-jdbc/$KAFKA_JDBC_VERSION/kafka-connect-jdbc-$KAFKA_JDBC_VERSION.jar
     ~~~

-1. Create the JSON configuration file needed to create the sink:
+1. Create the JSON configuration file that you will use to create the sink:

     {% include_cached copy-clipboard.html %}
     ~~~ shell